mikejturner/LlamaLlamaInstructions/README.md

 Every shepherd receives 5 cards.
 If there are more than 5 players each receives only 4 cards.
 The remaining cards are left in a pile face down in the center of the table.
 The shepherd that starts the game puts the arrow card in front of himself/herself pointing to their neighbor to the left.

 Place a card from your hand into the center of the table and take a card from the pile.
 Then taking turns, each shepherd adds a card with a number larger or smaller than the cards already played.
-Don't forget to take a new card from the pile after you have placed on down.
+Don't forget to take a new card from the pile after you have placed one down.

 ## Special Cards